mcfnord/rml/src/dishonest.md

 history, and he could estimate what the arraignment judge would do.
-How much your bail will be is the only question anyone has for the arraignment judge, and this guy's obvious skill at estimating was very valuable to us.
+How much your bail will be is the only question anyone has for the arraignment judge, and this guy's obvious skill at estimating was very valued.
+But he couldn't figure my case until clues emerged.

 As each person was called from the arraignment holding cell before the judge, we'd wish them success.
 On their return, we'd